New Heating Systems

 Heating Controls

-The most straight-forward control is a simple thermostat.
-You set the temperature that you want in the room and the heating system provides heat until that temperature is reached.
+The most straightforward control is a simple thermostat.
+You set the temperature that you want in the room, and the heating system provides heat until that temperature is reached.